How much is your claim worth? Money received from medical negligence is typically referred to as damages.

 Medical Negligence is a complicated area.
-As previous posts have shown, starting and building your claim can often require significant technical skill from your lawyers.
+As previous posts have shown, starting and building your claim can often require significant technical skills from your lawyers.

 But what does this mean?